 News article published on: 5th November 2018

-The recent decision in the case of Culliford v Thorpe EWHC 426 (Ch) serves as a reminder to cohabiting unmarried couples of the importance of agreeing a declaration of trust where their interests in a property are shared.
+The recent decision in the case of Culliford v Thorpe EWHC 426 (Ch) serves as a reminder to cohabiting unmarried couples of the importance of agreeing to a declaration of trust where their interests in a property are shared.

-In this case a co-habiting couple, Mr C and Mr T agreed that a property which was in Mr C’s sole name was to be shared between them yet nothing was put in writing.
+In this case, a co-habiting couple, Mr C and Mr T agreed that a property that was in Mr C’s sole name was to be shared between them yet nothing was put in writing.
 Mr C subsequently died leaving no will and there then ensued a battle between Mr T and Mr C’s estate.
 The estate issued possession proceedings requiring Mr T to move out of the property.
 They claimed he had no interest in the property and Mr T was only living in the property as Mr C had permitted him to do so.

 On the other hand, Mr T claimed that he had a beneficial interest in the property and there was a common intention that the property was to be shared.
 He relied on the argument of the “common intention constructive trust”.
 This can arise where both parties intended to share a property but where nothing is put in writing.
 The difficulty Mr T experienced was that the person who could verify his story had passed away and therefore there was nobody to corroborate the common intention.

-Nevertheless such cases are very fact specific and after considering the evidence the Court agreed that as a matter of fact there had been a common intention that the property was to be shared between Mr C and Mr T.
+Nevertheless, such cases are very fact-specific and after considering the evidence the Court agreed that as a matter of fact there had been a common intention that the property was to be shared between Mr C and Mr T.

 Mr T was lucky but the best way to avoid such litigation is to ensure that your intentions are set out in writing in a Declaration of Trust which is signed by both parties.

 Our property lawyers at Osbornes Law can assist you to draft a Declaration of Trust.
 To speak with our property lawyers on this or any other issue contact us by calling on 020 7485 8811 or fill in our online enquiry form.